Adamslab/OpenSlider/README.md

 Join the discord! https://discord.gg/khKH3Cx

-All feedback and contributions are greatly appreciated.
+Any feedback is greatly appreciated.